First of October (band): 2018–2020: Ten Hours and Gourmet Ravioli

-2021–present: Gotta Record Everything Good and CHAOS
+2021–2022: Gotta Record Everything Good and CHAOS

-On September 30, 2021, Huang uploaded a Youtube video titled "This Is the End", and Scallon posted a comment confirming he and Huang would be reuniting in the studio to record their third album for 2021.
-On the first of October itself, Rob Scallon posted on the community page of his YouTube channel "First of October is Happening :)" along with a picture of their studio, now in Canada, with a 12 hour timer.
-They released their third album Gotta Record Everything Good on October 26th, 2021, again with additional instruments such as ukulele, mandolin, 5 and 6-string basses, and banjo.
+On September 30, 2021, Huang uploaded a YouTube video titled "This Is the End", and Scallon posted a comment confirming he and Huang would be reuniting in the studio to record their third album for 2021.
+On the first of October itself, Rob Scallon posted on the community page of his YouTube channel "First of October is Happening :)" along with a picture of their studio, now in Canada, with a 12-hour timer.
+They released their third album Gotta Record Everything Good on October 26, 2021, again with additional instruments such as ukulele, mandolin, 5 and 6-string basses, and banjo.
 In addition, this was their first album to feature an eleventh song, which was recorded in the final three minutes.
 The title of the album comes from a recurring character in their discography called Greg, who is mentioned in “Don’t Go to My House” on Ten Hours, “Thirty-First of October” on Gourmet Ravioli, and “Greg!” on this album.
 Here, Greg is also an acronym for Gotta Record Everything Good, an idea that came from their engineer Rob Ruccia while Scallon and Huang were writing "I Am Not Afraid".
-Scallon again hinted at an upcoming album for 2022, saying “Thanks so much for being a fan of our one day a year band.
-See you next year.”
+Scallon again hinted at an upcoming album for 2022, saying "Thanks so much for being a fan of our one day a year band.
+See you next year."

 On October 1, 2022, Huang published a video of him and Scallon writing 100 riffs in a day to prove that First of October was true improvisation.
 This would be the inspiration for their song "Riff Lord" on the following album.
 That day, Scallon uploaded a video to Twitter announcing the return of the band, now back in Chicago.
 Huang uploaded the same video to his Twitter.
-Huang and Scallon also announced that they would be releasing more merch.
-The merch includes t-shirts, beanies, pins, and cassette tapes distributed through DFTBA Records.
-Throughout the day Huang and Scallon put out a series of 12 tweets each on their personal accounts, saying the same thing as the other member, seemingly revealing the upcoming album's song titles as they were recording.
+Huang and Scallon also announced that they would be releasing more merchandise, including t-shirts, beanies, pins, and cassette tapes distributed through DFTBA Records.
+Throughout the day Huang and Scallon put out a series of twelve tweets each on their personal accounts, saying the same thing as the other member, seemingly revealing the upcoming album's song titles as they were recording (two of those tweets were renaming songs).
+They would continue to announce the song titles like this on their subsequent albums until 2025.
 On October 22, Huang announced the album's name was CHAOS.
-It was released on October 26th.
-The album was more Halloween-focused compared to their previous records, as the last two albums contained only one song centered around the holiday, whereas this album had four.
+It was released on October 26.
+The album was more Halloween-focused and heavier compared to their previous records, as the last two albums contained only one song centered around the holiday, whereas this album had four.
 This was also their first record to not mention their character, Greg, on any track.
 On November 5, Scallon posted a video on his secondary YouTube channel, the video titled "Guitar pedals we used on 'CHAOS' (album in a day 2022)".
 At the end of the video, Rob confirmed they were planning on doing another album the following year.